Bill Sizemore: 1998 gubernatorial election

-Sizemore ran for Governor of Oregon as a Republican in 1998.
-He won his party's primary, defeating the Republican Party Chairman and three other candidates who had little or no name recognition.
+In the 1998 elections, Sizemore ran for Governor of Oregon.
+He ran as a Republican and won his party's primary, defeating the Republican Party Chairman and three other candidates who had little or no name recognition.
 During the general election, The Oregonian ran three major articles detailing Sizemore's alleged shady business practices, both in private business and in the operation of his political action committee and non-profit educational foundation.
 These included one about a "Trail of Debt" he had allegedly left behind, one of which involved an outstanding loan from a fellow church member, which Sizemore says was eventually repaid; one about a fishing club on a private lake, to which he tried to sell memberships before obtaining state permission; and one about an apparently falsified loan application on which he claimed not to have declared bankruptcy when, in fact, he had done so.
 Sizemore said he did not check the boxes on the loan application relating to bankruptcy and that the loan officer who submitted the application did that on his own.
 Sizemore lost the November general election to incumbent Governor John Kitzhaber, a Democrat.
 Sizemore won 30% of the vote, to Kitzhaber's 64%.